-Think of the recent flooding events that have crippled communities in the UK during the early part of 2020.
-According to the Environment Agency the frequency of this type of event is increasing due to climate change.
-Towns and villages will continue to be cut off from the road network, meaning branches of hundreds of businesses are likely to be affected again in future.
+Remember the recent flooding events that crippled communities in the UK during the early part of 2020?
+According to the Environment Agency, the frequency of this type of event is increasing due to climate change.
+Towns and villages will continue to be cut off from the road network, meaning branches of hundreds of businesses are likely to be affected if this happens again.

 Socially responsible organisations will want to take the opportunity to keep supply chains moving in these times of crisis.

-Simple data feeds are available online which if analysed in combination with your customer and vendor data could provide a few days early warning for your business to gear up, plan and execute a response.
-These feeds can provide a regional view of risk and likely impact of unusual weather events, with providers instructions giving guidance on how to interpret and utilise the data.
+Simple data feeds are available online which can provide a regional view of risk and likely impact of unusual weather events, with providers instructions giving guidance on how to interpret and utilise the data.

 All news is good news

-Governmental and non-governmental organisations alike provide data feeds relating to other events which may be going on in the world that are likely to cause disruption to transport, population movement or other hazards.
+Both governmental and non-governmental organisations provide data feeds relating to other events which may be going on in the world that are likely to cause disruption to transport, population movement or other hazards.
 Risk assessments have been carried out on the data relating to earthquakes, droughts and even volcanic eruptions.

 Tapping in to this type of data can be of real benefit, again when mashed up with data that likely sits in your transactional ERP or other line of business application databases.